 Living in in the city, depending on what part you are in, can make spending time in nature feel like an obstacle.
-At the same time, at this moment in history, when the rates depression and anxiety are rising, its more important than ever to spend time in nature.
+Given the fact that rates of depression and anxiety are rising, it’s more important than ever to spend time in nature.

 Philly is home to many parks, trails and green spaces that can provide refuge from this city life!
 In fact, time in nature is now being prescribed as an approach to treat a wide variety of health conditions including depression, high blood pressure, and anxiety.

 Spending time in nature really benefits mental health.
-Individuals in a recent study researchers compared people who participated in a 50-minute walk in either a natural or an urban environment.
+Researchers in a recent study compared the results of people who participated in a 50-minute walk in either a natural or an urban environment.
 The study suggested that spending time in nature decreases the negative mental state associated with anxiety.
 It also suggested that spending time in nature has benefits related to thinking and memory.
-In fact, people who looked at photographs and videos of nature showed a decrease in heart rate and other indicators or of stress.
+In fact, people who looked at photographs and videos of nature showed a decrease in heart rate and other indicators of stress.

 Combining exercise and nature can give your mental health the boost it needs during this stressful time.
 Want to learn more about the mental health benefits of moving?
 Read this blog post: Do Your Mental Health a Favor & Get Moving!

 Here’s a roundup of some of the best spots in Philly to help you spend more time in nature!

 At over 2,000 acres, Fairmount Park has family-friendly attractions like ball fields, picnic areas, and fountains.
 The park lies on both sides of the Schuylkill River, which lends to its beautiful scenery.
 The park is great for walking, running or biking.